CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

    - Enabled via an "i2c-rtc" overlay (for example, `dtoverlay=i2c-rtc,ds3231` in `/boot/config.txt`).

 2. **NTP Daemon (NTPsec or classic ntpd)**
-   - "clock" uses the hardware clock as a fallback ("local clock driver" or by reading the DS3231 at boot).
+   - "clock" uses the hardware clock as a fallback (by reading the DS3231 at boot).
    - "clients" reference "clock" plus any public NTP pools when available.

 3. **Avahi (mDNS)**
    - Allows the "clients" to find "clock" by a .local name, e.g. "breathecam_ntp.local," even if the router or DNS is absent.
    - Each client uses `server breathecam_ntp.local` in ntp.conf.

-4. **Syncing Hardware Clock**
+4. **Netmanger**
-   - A periodic script writes system time (disciplined by NTP) back to the hardware clock via `hwclock -w`.
-   - Ensures the DS3231 remains accurate if the system shuts down unexpectedly.
+   - Has to be configured to allow fallback to link-local IP assignment if there is no DHCP service, see `tools/net_config_common.sh`.

 ### 3. Overall Flow